 Mechanical And Biological Filtration In NFT

 In an NFT system, mechanical and biological filtration is very important because it does not have enough surface area to provide a habitat for the bacteria.
 This is why mechanical and biological filters need to be constructed to serve as a physical trap to catch solid wastes and biological filters for nitrification.

 The biofilter is usually a tank or barrel that holds a porous medium that is heavily aerated and should be situated after the fish tank and solid filter before the water returns into the plants' channels.

 Water travels from the fish tank → solid filter → biofilter → NFT channels → fish tank.

-NFT Grow Channels
+NFT Grow Pipes

-Planting on Grow Pipes
+Planting In the Grow Pipes

-Strength And Weaknesses of NFT Aquaponics Systems
+Strength And Weaknesses Of NFT

-- Constant Flow of Water - The constant flow of water in the system helps prevent the buildup of solids on the roots and ensures that the nutrient-rich water is always available for the plant, increasing their growth and health.
+- Constant Flow of Water - The continuous flow of water in the system helps prevent the buildup of solids on the roots and ensures that the nutrient-rich water is always available for the plant, increasing their growth and health.